mami-project/mplane-protocol/draft-trammell-mplane-protocol.md

 `when: 2009-04-04 04:00:00 + 3d12h`

-In a specification for running an immediate measurement for three hours every seven and a half minutes:
+In a Specification for running an immediate measurement for three hours every seven and a half minutes:

 `when: now + 3h / 7m30s`

-In a capability noting that a Repository can answer questions about the past:
+In a Capability noting that a Repository can answer questions about the past:

 `when: past ... now`.

-In a specification requesting that a measurement run from a specified point in time until interrupted:
+In a Specification requesting that a measurement run from a specified point in time until interrupted:

 `when: 2017-11-23 18:30:00 ... future`

 ### Parameters {#parameters}

-The `parameters` section of a message contains an ordered list of the parameters for a given measurement: values which must be provided by a client to a component in a specification to convey the specifics of the measurement to perform.
+The `parameters` section of a message contains an ordered list of the parameters for a given measurement: values which must be provided by a Client to a Component in a Specification to convey the specifics of the measurement to perform.
 Each parameter in an mPlane message is a key-value pair, where the key is the name of an element from the element registry.
-In specifications and results, the value is the value of the parameter.
-In capabilities, the value is a constraint on the possible values the component will accept for the parameter in a subsequent specification.
+In Specifications and Results, the value is the value of the parameter.
+In Capabilities, the value is a constraint on the possible values the Component will accept for the parameter in a subsequent Specification.

 Four kinds of constraints are currently supported for mPlane parameters:

 - No constraint: all values are allowed.
 This is signified by the special constraint string '`*`'.
 - Single value constraint: only a single value is allowed.
-This is intended for use for capabilities which are conceivably configurable, but for which a given component only supports a single value for a given parameter due to its own out-of-band configuration or the permissions of the client for which the capability is valid.
+This is intended for use for Capabilities which are conceivably configurable, but for which a given Component only supports a single value for a given parameter due to its own out-of-band configuration or the permissions of the Client for which the Capability is valid.
 For example, the source address of an active measurement of a single-homed probe might be given as '`source.ip4: 192.0.2.19`'.
 - Set constraint: multiple values are allowed, and are explicitly listed, separated by the '`,`' character.
 For example, a multi-homed probe allowing two potential source addresses on two different networks might be given as '`source.ip4: 192.0.2.19, 192.0.3.21`'.
 - Range constraint: multiple values are allowed, between two ordered values, separated by the special string '`...`'.
 Range constraints are inclusive.
 A measurement allowing a restricted range of source ports might be expressed as '`source.port: 32768 ...
 65535`'
 - Prefix constraint: multiple values are allowed within a single network, as specified by a network address and a prefix.
 A prefix constraint may be satisfied by any network of host address completely contained within the prefix.
 An example allowing probing of any host within a given /24 might be '`destination.ip4: 192.0.2.0/24`'.